bitsnnfl2021/bitsnnfl2021.github.io/index.md

 [Final Schedule](https://docs.google.com/spreadsheets/d/1Ke4qEM-o0X7936f5-RHe0crST6H3Nu8MO8LQmvBznSE/edit?usp=sharing)

 We will post some guidelines for the presentation in a few days.
 The presentations have to be prepared by 12th Midnight and uploaded on the portal.
-Use only MS Powerpoint 2003 version so that there are no hassles while running the ppt on NAB systems.
+Export the final presentation to a PDF.

 **Note:** The paper for the second, implementation based assignment will be different from the first, theoretical assignment.